Cognitive Ecology: Complete archive

 It’s a paradox that social media feels so lonely, even though it’s a web of human thoughts—a collective brain carved by algorithmic neural paths.
+Or maybe we’re all just lonely people reaching into the void, hoping someone reaches back, hoping to feel their touch.

 One day, we’ll have data centers and no forests.